Online Learning FAQs for New Students

 In case you missed our Zoom webinar, here are some online resources and FAQs designed to help new students transition to online learning.

 The vast majority of Science classes (including lectures, labs, and tutorials) will be offered remotely.
-There are some exceptions, particularly among 300 and 400 level courses, but for incoming students it is most likely all your Science classes will be online.
-A great resource is the course outlines page, where you can search any course at SFU to see how it is being run this Fall.
+There are some exceptions, particularly among 300 and 400 level lab courses, but for incoming students it is most likely all your Science classes will be online.
+A great resource is the course outlines page, where you can search any course at SFU to see how it is being run this Spring.

 Why aren’t more in-person courses being offered?